Chat (mining): Ore processing

-measure 0.033-0.008 inches in diameter and fine tailings are less than 0.008 in in diameter.
+measure 0.033–0.008 inches in diameter and fine tailings are less than 0.008 in in diameter.

 Uses

 Although poisonous, chat can be used to improve traction on snow-covered roads; as gravel; and as construction aggregate, principally for railroad ballast, highway construction, and concrete production.

 Although poisonous, chat is sometimes used as gravel, and is sold for use in road construction, for parking lots, and for home foundations.

 Since the enforcement of EPA use guidelines began in June 2000, chat is sold commercially, rather than to anyone, mainly to construction contractors.

-Regulators debate as of 2003 whether people should be allowed to use chat to fill in mine shafts, due to concerns about heavy metals leaching into the soil and groundwater.
-According to Mary Jane Calvey, a program manager in the Oklahoma Department of Environmental Quality, though, the heavy metals have an "affinity" to clay and don't leak further down that a few inches below the base of the chat pile.
+Regulators debated as of 2003 whether people should be allowed to use chat to fill in mine shafts, due to concerns about heavy metals leaching into the soil and groundwater.
+According to Mary Jane Calvey, a program manager in the Oklahoma Department of Environmental Quality, though, the heavy metals have an "affinity" to clay and do not leak further down than a few inches below the base of the chat pile.